adarshM84/OpenTalkGpt/README.md

 ## 📥 Installation

-Downlod the extention from here.
+Downlod the extention from https://chromewebstore.google.com/detail/opentalkgpt/idknomikbgopkhpepapoehhoafacddlk?authuser=0&hl=en-GB*.

 Enjoy a secure, easy, and interactive experience with open-source models using OpenTalkGpt! 🎉